-Pentax K-3 versus Sony RX10
+Pentax K-3 vs Sony RX10

 The Pentax K-3 and the Sony Cyber-shot DSC-RX10 are two enthusiast cameras that were officially introduced in October 2013.
 The K-3 is a DSLR, while the RX10 is a fixed lens compact.
 The cameras are based on an APS-C (K-3) and an one-inch (RX10) sensor.
-The Pentax has a resolution of 24.1 megapixel, whereas the Sony provides 20 MP.
+The Pentax has a resolution of 24.1 megapixels, whereas the Sony provides 20 MP.

 Body comparison: Pentax K-3 vs Sony RX10

 The side-by-side display below illustrates the physical size and weight of the Pentax K-3 and the Sony RX10.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.